Pro Scraping Guide: Using Incogniton and Puppeteer to Extract Data

 const nextLink = await page.$('li.next a');

-// if there's a next button, continue scraping
+// If there's a next button, continue scraping

 if (nextLink) {